fbpx

 Whole Life Insurance

-What if your client is interested in life insurance that is guaranteed to last their entire life?
+What if your client is interested in life insurance guaranteed to last their entire life?

 Whole Life Insurance is the most well-known type of permanent life insurance.

 Whole life insurance policies are typically guaranteed to age 121, which means that your client does not have to worry about a term period expiring.
-Additionally, whole life insurance premiums never rise over the life of the policy.
+Additionally, whole life insurance premiums never rise over the policy’s life.

 Whole Life policies come with an additional benefit: cash value accumulation.